HSA Bank

 MILWAUKEE--(BUSINESS WIRE)--HSA Bank, a division of Webster Bank, N.A., announced today that it will offer an Emergency Savings Account (ESA) solution, an employer-sponsored benefit to help employees save for unexpected expenses.
 According to a recent survey from Webster Bank, a majority of Americans (57%) say saving for emergencies is a top financial priority, however, nearly one-third (31%) do not have an emergency fund.
 Additional research from PwC found that financially stressed employees are twice as likely to be looking for a new job.
 These new consumer-owned bank accounts use automation and behavioral science to create incentive employer programs that encourage employees to build emergency savings.
 Funds are accessible whenever they are needed and have no restrictions to what they can be spent on.
 As an after-tax funded account, employers can offer optional incentives like signup, matching and milestone bonuses

-Human Security for All
+Human Security For All

 Dec 13th, 2023